-8.3 Non levy of electricity duty and interest
+8.3 Non levy of electricity duty and intere-

-Under the Orissa Electricity Duty (OED) Act, 1961 as amended from time to time and rules made thereunder, electricity duty (ED) shall be collected by the licensee from the consumer and paid to Government on the energy supplied to the category of consumer specified therein.
+Under the Orissa Electricity Duty (OED) Act, 1961 as amanded from time and rules made thereunder, electricity duty (ED) shall be collected to licensee from the consumer and paid to Government on the energy supplied to the category of consumer specified therein.
 The Act further envisages that if ED collected from the consumer is not paid to Government within the prescribed period, the licensee shall be liable to pay interest at the rate of 18 per cent on the amount of duty remaining unpaid until the payment thereof.